LaunchCodeEducation/java-web-dev-curriculum/content/data-types/exercises/_index.md

 Write a program to calculate the area of a rectangle and print the answer to the console.
 You should prompt the user for the dimensions.
 (What data types should the dimensions be?)

-1. Follow steps 5-7 above to create a new Class inside of your exercises.
+1. Follow steps 7 and 8 above to create a new Class inside of your exercises.

 1. Add an `import` statement at the top of your file to use `Scanner`.